-SEATTLE - The change of pace in Seattle has been breathtaking.
-Have you ever turned a corner and thought, “Where am I?
-Where did that building go?”
+SEATTLE -- The pace of change in Seattle has been breathtaking.
+Have you ever turned a corner and thought, "Where am I?
+Where did that building go?"

 If it makes you feel sad that there is nothing left of buildings like the Music Hall Theater, the Doghouse and the Kingdome -- prepare to cheer up.
 The Museum of History and Industry has saved precious bits of those landmarks and their experts are keeping them safe.
 However, you won't find most of MOHAI's treasures on display in the South Lake Union museum.

 "We really only have the ability to show maybe two percent of the collection at any given time," says Leonard Garfield, MOHAI's Executive Director.
 Ninety-eight percent of Seattle's treasures are tucked away in a warehouse that isn't open to the public and MOHAI has never allowed video cameras inside – until now.

 "You know Evening Magazine has a real scoop," Leonard says.
 "Because this is the story of Seattle as no one has ever seen it before."

 The story begins with the actual spyglass that Arthur Denny took with him across the wilderness of America – before the pioneer founded Seattle.
 The latest treasure is a little less auspicious unless you are a fan of the heavy metal band Queensryche or JP Patches.
 "It's kind of what I look at as Seattle culture colliding," says MOHAI Registrar Kristen Halunen as she unwraps a trash can lid covered in signatures.
 Queensryche members grew up in Bellevue as Patches Pals- and they signed the trash can lid for the kids' show clown who, you may remember, was the mayor of the city dump.